Elliptic butterflies

-This straight-line program consists of no more than $\cQ d\log(d)$ operations in $\KK$. \end{proposition} \begin{myproof} This results from the discussion above.
+are congruent modulo $B$, meaning This straight-line program consists of no more than $\cQ d\log(d)$ operations in $\KK$. \end{proposition} \begin{myproof} This results from the discussion above.
 To make the procedure clearer, we present the reduction routine as brief pseudo-code in Figure~\ref{alg:butterfly_reduction}. \end{myproof}

 A consequence of Propositions \ref{prop:red} and \ref{prop:eva} is that, in case when $b$ is a $\KK$-rational point, we can evaluate $F= \sum_{l\in \ZZ/d\ZZ} F_l\, x_{l}$ at all $b+lt$ by first computing the reduction $f$ of $F$ modulo $B$, then evaluating $f$ at the $b+lt$.
 This takes time $\cQ d\log( d)$.